iylim/simon-says/README.md

 ![alt text](https://i.imgur.com/gOJ0o3E.png "wireframe")

 ## How to Play
-1. Player starts game by hitting Play.
+1. Player starts game by clicking Play.
 2. Player observes four different sections activating in a sequence that is N-long.
 3. Player then has to input the sequence in the correct order.
 4. If the player gets the correct sequence, they get a point and can go on to a longer sequence.